North Ryde: Cox's Road

 North Ryde's main street is Cox's Road (the lower part of which was previously Coomassie Street). and was originally sandstone-lined to make it easier to haul goods up and down from the wharf on the Lane Cove River to the top of the hill.
 Cox's Road was named after Joseph Cox who owned land and lived in the area.
 Coxs Road was spelled with an apostrophe (Cox's) until recent times, though local street signs and Ryde Council still call it Cox's Road.
 The original North Ryde Post Office on Lane Cove Road was opened in 1885 and in 1908 was moved to Cox's Road, and has since relocated premises within the Cox's Road Shopping precinct at least six times.
 The North Ryde School of Arts and Literary Institute, built in 1901 on land donated by William Cox of Pomona, became the venue for the annual ball, community meetings, fetes, art exhibitions, dances and culture.
 Extensions were built in 1907 with the North Ryde Library Branch located here.
 Cox’s Road has 2 schools a Public and Catholic school, they are both primary schools.The original building was demolished in 1980 and a new Community Centre, School of Arts and Library complex was built.

 J. Thompson's Shop (1904) in Cox's Road was the general store and post office for many years, and apart from the schoolhouse and a couple of heritage listed cottages nearby are the only remaining original buildings still standing from those early years.
 Three gas street lamps were installed in Cox's Road in the 1920s.
 One has been restored and is in front of the schoolhouse.
 The Cox's Road Shopping Centre was destroyed by a suspicious fire around 1990 and a new shopping mall was built with improved amenities.

-S.M.C Electric Lighting Substation No. 79
+SMC Electric Lighting Substation No. 79

-With the electrification of the district the S.M.C (Sydney Municipal Council) Electric Lighting Substation No. 79 located at 293 Pittwater Road, North Ryde, directly opposite North Ryde Park, was completed in 1916.
+With the electrification of the district the Sydney Municipal Council Electric Lighting Substation No. 79 located at 293 Pittwater Road, North Ryde, directly opposite North Ryde Park, was completed in 1916.
 However, it was never used for its intended purpose to supply the Ryde area with electricity and was simply used as a storehouse for many years.
 It has come to be known as "the electricity substation that never was".
 Now a heritage listed building, approval was given to redevelop the site into residential townhouses.
 The substation sits at the front of the site, with its full original S.M.C Electric Lighting Sub-Station signage still intact, with the newer developments towards the rear of the site.